-FORM 10-Q

-(Mark One)

-x Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or o Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934

-For the quarterly period ended September 30, 2014

-For the transition period from to

-Commission File No. 1-15461

-(Exact name of registrant as specified in its charter)

-DELAWARE

-(State of incorporation)

-(I.R.S.
-Employer Identification No.)

-Accelerated filer

-Smaller reporting company

-\times

-5100 East Skelly Drive, Suite 700, Tulsa, Oklahoma 74135 (Address of principal executive offices and zip code)

-Registrant's telephone number, including area code: (918) 838-8822

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Inter Active Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "accelerated filer", "large accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Non-accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of October 31, 2014 there were 27,888,217 shares of the Company's common stock, \$0.01 par value per share, issued and 26,533,988 shares outstanding.
+FORM 10-Q (Mark One) x Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of of 1934 For the quarterly period ended December 31, 2014 or o Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the transition period fromto Commission File No. 1-15461 MATRIX SERVICE COMPAN (Exact name of registrant as specified in its charter) Y DELAWARE 73-13 52174 (State of incorporation) (I.R.S.
+Employer I Identification No.) 5100 East Skelly Drive, Suite 700, Tulsa, Oklahoma 74135 (Address of principal executive offices and zip code) Registrant's telephone number, including area code: (918) 838-8822 2 Not Applicable (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such sh to submit and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file definition of "accelerated filer", "large accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Ex 7.
+See Large accelerated filer $\Box$ Accelerated filer $\boxtimes$ Non-accelerated filer o Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of January 30, 2015 there were 27,888,217 shares of the Company's common stock, \$0.01 par value per share, issued and 26,710,693 shares out standing.